-Undergraduates in good standing at the close of their last enrollment may be readmitted on probation provided they are otherwise eligible.
+Undergraduates in good standing at the close of their last enrollment may be readmitted, as upper divisions transfer, provided they are otherwise eligible.
 They must meet all application and admission deadlines.
-Graduate students who left the university in good standing will not be readmitted on probation.
 All students must furnish transcripts of any college work taken during their absence.